Connect with others who understand.

 When going through airport security, remember:

-• If you travel with a continuous glucose monitor or insulin pump (including “artificial pancreas” systems, which include both of these components together), notify security personnel before entering the scanner.
-Do not send your insulin pump through the X-ray scanner.
+• If you travel with a continuous glucose monitor or insulin pump (including automated insulin delivery systems, which include both of these components together), notify security personnel before entering the scanner.
+Don’t send your insulin pump through the X-ray scanner.

 • Let security know if you’re carrying needles, syringes, glucose meters, test strips, or lancets.
-Label these with pharmaceutical labels, if possible.
-Carry a prescription or doctor’s note to explain why they’re needed.
+Label these with pharmaceutical labels, if possible, and carry a prescription or doctor’s note to explain why they’re needed.

 4. Consider Where You’re Going and What You May Need